huyszn/swagbucks-live-daily-trivia-challenge-answers/swagbucks-live-questions-answers.md

 - [ ] 1990
 - [ ] 1984

-#### Drew LAchey and Cheryl Burke have both won what reality competition show?
+#### Drew Lachey and Cheryl Burke have both won what reality competition show?

 - [ ] Love is Blind
 - [ ] The Circle